BlockchainCommons/BCSwiftSecureComponents/Docs/02-ENVELOPE.md

 ## References

 In the [DID spec](https://www.w3.org/TR/did-core/), a given DID URI is tied to a single specific method for resolving it.
 However, there are many cases where one may want a resource (possibly a DID document-like object) or third-party assertions about such a resource to persist in a multiplicity of places, retrievable by a multiplicity of methods.
 Therefore, in this proposal, one or more methods for dereferencing a `CID` or `Digest` (analogous to DID methods) may be added to an `Envelope` as assertions with the `dereferenceVia` predicate.
 This allows the referent to potentially exist in many places (including local caches), with the assertions providing guidance to authoritative or recommended methods for dereferencing them.

-## Signatures

-Signatures have a random component, so anything with a signature will have a non-deterministic (and therefore non-correlatable) digest.
-Therefore, the two results of signing the same object twice with the same private key will not compare as equal, even if the same binary obect was signed by the same private key.
-This means that each signing is a particular event that can never be repeated.